rodriguezsantiagod11-cyber/data-analytics-proyectos/03-PowerBI-Business-Analysis/README.md

 ## Key Insights

-- Key performance indicators help evaluate business performance.
+- The dashboard highlights key performance indicators used to evaluate overall business performance.
-- Data transformation was performed before visualization.
+- Data was cleaned and transformed before visualization to ensure accuracy.
-- Interactive visuals help identify trends and patterns in the data.
+- Interactive visuals allow users to explore trends and patterns across different business metrics.